akuity/kargo/docs/docs/30-how-to-guides/20-managing-credentials.md

 #### EKS Pod Identity

-If Kargo is deployed within an EKS cluster, it is possible to use [EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) to authenticate to ECR repositories.
-This option eliminates the need to store credentials in a `Secret` resource.
+If Kargo locates no `Secret` resources matching a repository URL, and if Kargo is deployed within an EKS cluster, it will attempt to use [EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) to authenticate, but this relies upon some external setup.
+Leveraging this option eliminates the need to store credentials in a `Secret` resource.

 First, follow
 [this overview](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html#pod-id-setup-overview)